First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 • changes in accounting standards;

-• any failure to comply with applicable laws and regulations, including the Community Reinvestment Act and fair lending laws, the USA PATRIOT ACT, Office of Foreign Asset Control guidelines and requirements, the Bank Secrecy Act, and the related Financial Crimes Enforcement Network and Federal Financial Institutions Examination Council’s guidelines and regulations;
+• any failure to comply with applicable laws and regulations, including, but not limited to, the Community Reinvestment Act and fair lending laws, the USA PATRIOT ACT of 2001, the Office of Foreign Asset Control guidelines and requirements, the Bank Secrecy Act, and the related Financial Crimes Enforcement Network and Federal Financial Institutions Examination Council Guidelines and regulations;

-• lending risks and risks associated with loan sector concentrations;
+• lending risks and risks associated with loan portfolio concentrations;

-• supply-chain disruptions, labor shortages, and any other decline in economic conditions that could reduce demand for our products and services and negatively impact the credit quality of loans;
+• a decline in economic conditions that could reduce demand for our products and services and negatively impact the credit quality of loans;

 • the soundness of other financial institutions;

-• the availability of financing sources for working capital and other needs;
+• the ability to meet cash flow needs and availability of financing sources for working capital and other needs;

 • a loss of deposits or a change in product mix that increases the Company’s funding costs;